brombal/stylix-docs/markdown/other-components.md

 }
 ```

-The styles generated will only be present in the DOM while the component is mounted.
-Because of the [rules of hooks](https://reactjs.org/docs/hooks-rules.html), you can't call this hook conditionally.
+The styles given will only be present in the page's stylesheet **while the element is mounted.**

 If you want to disable the styles while the component is mounted, pass `{ disabled: true }` as the second parameter of `useStyles`.
+Remember, because of the **[rules of hooks](https://reactjs.org/docs/hooks-rules.html)**, you can't call this hook conditionally.

 <a href="/global-styles" class="next-link">Global styles</a>